 Set New Goals

-Whether you have just finished treatment or have many years of sobriety under your belt, It is important to keep the momentum going and continue progressing through your recovery plan.
+Whether you have just finished treatment or have many years of sobriety under your belt, it is important to keep the momentum going and continue progressing through your recovery plan.
 Unfortunately, completing the stages of treatment is not the end of the road when it comes to long-term recovery.
 It takes a lot of work, long after you have left the facility.
-Addicts in recovery who have maintained their sobriety for decades will tell you that recovery is a way of life and you have to work t your sobriety each and every day
+Addicts in recovery who have maintained their sobriety for decades will tell you that recovery is a way of life and you have to work your sobriety each and every day

 Losing momentum in early recovery can risk failure, and therefore, it’s important to keep setting new goals for yourself.
 Making aftercare programs and alumni programs a part of your daily life is one of the most goals for you to set, which should be put in place immediately following treatment.
-However, setting new goals, such as incorporating health lifestyle choice like exercise and healthy eating into your life can also greatly support your recovery.
+However, setting new goals, such as incorporating healthy lifestyle choices like exercise and healthy eating into your life can also greatly support your recovery.
 Picking up new sober hobbies can also make your time in recovery more fun, active, and enjoyable.

 Setting new goals and striving to achieve those goals will help you grow in recovery and better yourself from the inside out.